sunchang0124/FAIRHealth/README.md

 Provider A has personal identifiers, BMI, number of children, and smoking status; Provider B has the same personal identifiable information and living region, and reimbursement information.

-Second, we simulated that Provider A only hosts a small number of patients, i.e., 1338 patients, while Provider B hosts about 400,000 patients (which includes Provider A’s patients too).
+Second, we simulated that Provider A only hosts a small number of patients, i.e., 1338 patients, while Provider B hosts about 64400 (in smaller folder) / 400,000 (in bigger folder)patients (which includes all Provider A’s patients too).

 ## Convert CSV to RDF file:
 Prerequisites: